 Meet The Faculty

 Lacey Flowers was born in Maracaibo, Venezuela and began dancing at the age of 8.
 She completed her Bachelor of Arts degree in Dance form Texas Tech Univeristy in 1986.
 Ms. Flowers has been formally trained in the Teaching Method of Classical Ballet and has been involved in teaching all levels of ballet for the past 25 years.
 She has studied under the guidance of a number of well known teacher, including spending several months studying ballet in Germany.
 She has taken her gift for dance to audiences across the United States and England performing numerous pieces choreogaphed specificaly fo her.
 She has had the honor of working with Galina Mezentseva, former Prima Ballerina of the Kirov Ballet, and was privately coached by Valery Panov.
 She was selected to perform the Peasant Pas de deux in Panov’s World Premiere performance of “Giselle”.
 Ms. Flowers has been on the faculty of Ballet Center of Houston for the past 13 years.
 She truly enjoys teaching ballet!
-Currently she is a subsitute teacher for us but we always hope that she will find time to come back on a regular schedule.
+We are so happy to announce that Lacey will return to Ballet Center of Houston in the summer of 2014 and will remain with us for the 2014-2015 season.

 Katie Koy has risen through the ranks at BCH since beginning her dance training at 8 years old under the guidance of Gilbert Rome and Victoria Vittum.
 She joined the faculty in 2007.
 While a student, she performed with Houston Repertoire Ballet for seven years in Sleeping Beauty, Les Sylphides, Swan Lake, La Bayadere, Cinderella and principal roles in The Nutcracker.
 Ms. Koy, who has danced in works by Sandra Organ, Anne Polenjenko, Leeyan Neeley, Gilbert Rome and Lynn Cote, also trained at summer dance programs at the Joffrey Ballet, American Ballet Theatre and The Washington Ballet.
 She has served as a ballet mistress in the past for Houston Repertoire Ballet and recently graduated from the University of Houston with a degree in Public Relations.